sferna1/semf_nature/README.md

 # semf_nature
-Analyzing multimodal physiological data from "A multimodal physiological dataset for driving behavior analysis" using the SEMF (Sequential Event-based Multimodal Fusion) Framework
+Analyzing multimodal physiological data from "A multimodal physiological dataset for driving behavior analysis" using the SEMF (Sequential Event-based Multimodal Fusion) Framework.